 About Blue Crop

-Light blue berries are large with great flavor.
-A leading mid-season highbush cultivar, with consistent high yields of 10–20 pounds at maturity.
+Large, light blue berries.
+A leading commercial mid-season highbush cultivar, with consistent yields of more than 10 pounds at maturity.

 About Blueberry

-Popular for their fruit, compact size, and brilliant fall colors of orange and red.
+Popular for their fruit, compact size, and brilliant fall colors of orange, red, and purple.
 Waxy white to light pink flowers.
 Must have acidic soil.
-Plant two or more varieties with the same bloom time for best pollenization.
+Plant two or more varieties with the same blooming/fruiting time for best pollenization.
 Fruit season ranges from late June to August.
-Yields will start low, but increase over the first five years.
-More robust yields in future years if flower buds are removed the first year.
+Yields will start low but increase over the first five years.
+Plants establish quicker if flower buds are removed in their first year.

 Pot Size & Price